A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Introduction

-This ODE arises as a continuous-time model of Information-Theoretic Exact Method (ITEM)~\cite{TD23}, an optimal method for smooth strongly convex problems, and it was introduced in~\cite{KY23b} as a limit of ITEM when the step sizes to zero.
-Leveraging the correspondence between this ODE and our discrete-time algorithm yields a clear and concise convergence theory.
+where $\dot{x}$ and $\ddot{x}$ denote $\dv{x}{t}$ and $\frac{\dd^2x}{\dd t^2}$, respectively.
+This ODE was introduced in~\cite{KY23b} as a continuous-time model of the Information-Theoretic Exact Method (ITEM)~\cite{TD23}, an optimal first-order method for smooth strongly convex minimization.
+Exploiting the correspondence between this ODE and our discrete-time algorithm yields a clear and concise convergence analysis.